 What is EDI?

-Electronic data interchange (EDI) is defined as computer-to-computer exchange of business information in a standard and structured format.
-Organizations are moving to electronic data interchange to streamline and improve operational efficiency of business processes and communications by exchanging data electronically.
+EDI stands for Electronic Data Interchange which is defined as computer-to-computer exchange of business information in a standard and structured format.
+Organizations use electronic data interchange to streamline and improve operational efficiency of business processes and communications by exchanging data electronically.

 Electronic data interchange allows for: